Access & usage policies and enforcement

 The iSHARE Framework provides a comprehensive set of tools to ensure proper access and usage policies and enforcement.
 Most notably:

 iSHARE provides a generic approach for delegations, including generic licenses.
-The dataspace can decide to provide better guidance or standards on the semantics of delegations (specifically for policy->target) and to allow more detailed licenses.
+The data space can decide to provide better guidance or standards on the semantics of delegations (specifically for policy->target) and to allow more detailed licenses.

 DSSC Description